 For sale for the first time in a family generation, the land is ideally suited to the development of a year-round homesite, while continuing the growth of the existing timber crop.

-Property highlights include quiet country location with town-maintained access and adjacent electric power, 13 acres of open meadows with nice local views, exceptional timber resource with standing value estimated to be $113,000, hobby sugarbush opportunity with 3,680 taps, and stone walls on gentle terrain.
+Property highlights include, quiet country location with town-maintained access and adjacent electric power, 13 acres of open meadows with nice local views, exceptional timber resource with standing value estimated to be $113,000, hobby sugarbush opportunity with 3,680 taps, and stone walls with gentle terrain.

-The property is in a scenic country setting in the town of Topsham, which is situated in east-central Vermont.
-Topsham is primarily forested, with mountain tops rising to between 1,700’ and 2,000’ Above Sea Level (ASL).
+The property is in a scenic country setting in the town of Topsham, which is situated in east central Vermont.
+Topsham is primarily forested with mountain tops rising to between 1,700’ and 2,000’.
 The majority of the terrain in this area sits at elevations between 1,200’ and 1,400’.
 The town has two notable valleys, with Waits River and Route 25 running through the western valley.
 The small villages of West Topsham and Waits River are located in this valley.
 The eastern valley is more narrow and hosts the Topsham/Corinth Road, East Topsham Village and Topsham Four Corners.
 The entire population of the township is 1,140.

 The Waits River Valley school is a few miles from the property, serving K-8.